feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

 :class:`WoE()` is used to calcaulate the WoE values for each category.

-Once the WoE is derived, :class:`SelectByInformationValue()` calculates the IV score for each unique category or bin.
-The transformer then sums the individual IV scores for each category deriving the IV score for the entire feature.
+Once the WoE is derived, :class:`SelectByInformationValue()` calculates the IV for each variable.
+A variable's IV is essentially the weighted sum of the individual WoE values for each category within that variable where the weights incorporate the absolute difference between the numerator and denominator.
 This value assesses the feature's predictive power in capturing the binary dependent variable.

 The table below presents a general framework for using IV to determine a variable's predictive power: